 The excuse

-The result My wife wanted to have a new radio for the kitchen and threatened to buy some ~100 EUR CD/analog radio combo if I don't do anything about it.
+My wife wanted to have a new radio for the kitchen and threatened to buy some ~100 EUR CD/analog radio combo if I don't do anything about it.
 So I committed myself to come up with something 'infinitely better' for the same amount.
 How wrong I was to believe that one could simply buy a nice and easy to use web-radio that can play music from our NAS as well as tolerates the occasional ratatouille covered finger.

 So I set out to build a web-radio on the basis of an old, non-functional radio I once bought on a flea market.
 It is a German Greatz vacuum tube radio built between 1953 and 1954.
 On closer inspection, I found that some of the tubes as well as some of the circuitry was missing (no idea what the previous owner did to the poor thing).
 Looking at the picture below, I still like the worn look of it.
 However, for it to be tolerated in the kitchen, I had to bring it up to scratch.
 This process involved refurbishing the outside, the installation of a new amp & speakers, a network capable audio player as well as some analog / digital conversion to make use of all those nice dials and buttons.